 entry hourly wages for the following Electronics-Related jobs in the Dallas-Fort Worth area.

 review current job openings and contact your advisor to review your options.

 All data gathered for Dallas/Fort Worth.
 Source: DCCCD Labor Market Intelligence

 Electronics-related programs provide the technical skills for immediate entry into the job market.
 Because they are closely related, please look over degree plans carefully and discuss career goals with an

 academic advisor at the college of your choice.

-CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 18 percent for electromechanical technicians, 20 percent for electronics repairers of commercial equipment and 20 percent for electronics installers of transportation equipment over the next decade.
+CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 18% for electromechanical technicians, 20% for electronics repairers of commercial equipment and 20% for electronics installers of transportation equipment over the next decade.